+Section 28.
+108.04 (5m) of the statutes is created to read:

+108.04 (5m) Discharge for use of Marijuana. (a) Notwithstanding sub.
+(5), "misconduct," for purposes of sub.
+(5), does not include the employee's use of marijuana off the employer's premises during nonworking hours or a violation of the employer's policy concerning such use, unless termination of the employee because of that use is permitted under s.
+111.35. (b) Notwithstanding sub.
+(5g), "substantial fault," for purposes of sub.
+(5g), does not include the employee's use of marijuana off the employer's premises during nonworking hours or a violation of the employer's policy concerning such use, unless termination of the employee because of that use is permitted under s.
+111.35.
+Section 29.
+111.32 (9m) of the statutes is created to read: 111.32 (9m) "Lawful product" includes marijuana.
 Section 30.
-111.35 (2) (e) of the statutes is amended to read:

-111.35 (2) (e) Conflicts with any federal or state statute, rule or regulation.
+111.32 (11m) of the statutes is created to read: 111.32 (11m) "Marijuana" means all parts of the plants of the genus Cannabis, whether growing or not; the seeds thereof; the resin extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds or resin, including tetrahydrocannabinols.
+Section 31.
+111.35 (2) (e) of the statutes is amended to read: 111.35 (2) (e) Conflicts with any federal or state statute, rule or regulation.
 This paragraph does not apply with respect to violations concerning marijuana or tetrahydrocannabinols under 21 USC 841 to 865.

-Section 31.
-114.09 (2) (bm) 1. (intro.) of the statutes is amended to read:

-114.09 (2) (bm) 1. (intro.)
+Section 32.
+114.09 (2) (bm) 1. (intro.) of the statutes is amended to read: 114.09 (2) (bm) 1. (intro.)
 Except as provided in subd.
 1. a. or b., the court shall order the person violating sub.
 (1) (b) 1. or 1m. to submit to and comply with an assessment by an approved public treatment facility as defined in s.
 51.45 (2) (c) for examination of the person's use of alcohol, tetrahydrocannabinols, controlled substances, or controlled substance analogs and development of an airman safety plan for the person.
 The court shall notify the person, the department, and the proper federal agency of the assessment order.
 The assessment order shall:

-Section 32.
+Section 33.
 114.09 (2) (bm) 4. of the statutes is amended to read:

-114.09 (2) (bm) 4.
-The assessment report shall order compliance with an airman safety plan.
+airman safety plan.
 The report shall inform the person of the fee provisions under s.
 46.03 (18) (f).
 The safety plan may include a component that makes the person aware of the effect of his or her offense on a victim and a victim's family.
 The safety plan may include treatment for the person's misuse, abuse, or dependence on alcohol, tetrahydrocannabinols, controlled substances, or controlled substance analogs.
 If the plan requires inpatient treatment, the treatment shall not exceed 30 days.
 An airman safety plan under this paragraph shall include a termination date consistent with the plan that shall not extend beyond one year.
 The county department under s.
 51.42 shall assure notification of the department of transportation and the person of the person's compliance or noncompliance with assessment and treatment.

-SECTION 33.
+SECTION 34.
 115.35 (1) of the statutes is renumbered 115.35 (1) (a) (intro.) and amended to read: